y0ge5h/feature_selection_project/q01_plot_corr/README.md

 and gives us the idea which variables would have significant impact on target variable.

 ## Write a function `plot_corr` that:
-- Should return plots of numeric variables.
+- Plots correlation measure of numeric variables.
-- As we require plot, the function does not return anything

 ### Parameters: